ljolliet/Terminus/README.md

 * The 5 basic commands : cat, cd, ls, exit help
 * Basic places sample
 * Quest Launching
-* '!' before the name of the
+* '!' before the name of the place
 * Trophies management
 * Inventory of the user
 * Root directory/place --\> '/' and home --\> '~'